Established through a grant from the Bei Shan Tang Foundation in 2022, the Bei Shan Tang book prizes recognize research in Chinese art history.

 Bei Shan Tang Monograph Prize

 This award honors an outstanding and innovative sole-authored monograph on Chinese art history of any historical period published in the English language.
-For the inaugural year of the prize, monographs published in 2019-2021 are eligible for consideration for the 2023 awards.
+Monographs published in 2022 are eligible for consideration for the 2024 awards.

 Bei Shan Tang Catalogue Prize

 This award honors outstanding sole- or co-authored research on Chinese art history of any historical period published in the English language.
-For the inaugural year of the prize, catalogues published under the direction of a museum, library, or public or private collection, and exhibition catalogues published in 2019-2021 are eligible for consideration for the 2023 awards.
+Catalogues published under the direction of a museum, library, or public or private collection, and exhibition catalogues published in 2022 are eligible for consideration for the 2024 awards.

 $1,000 award for the author(s).